 Grant making programmes

 The Trustees and The Prince of Wales are keen that awards from PWCF make a significant difference to people and their communities.
-Therefore, PWCF would consider small grant applications from independent UK registered non-for-profit organisations that support community-based projects.
+Therefore, PWCF would consider small grant applications from UK registered non-for-profit organisations that support community-based projects in deprived areas in the UK and overseas.

 Please review the application checklist and criteria before applying for a small grant.

 The major grants programme awards grants in excess of £5,000.
-Organisations can apply for major grants by invitation only.
-PWCF is, unfortunately, unable to accept unsolicited requests for major grants.
+Major grants applications are by invitation only.